dheera/ros-object-detection-haar/README.md

 # ros-object-detection-haar

 Object detection package for ROS that uses Haar cascade classifiers.
 Requires OpenCV.
-Useful for simple face tracking on crappy embedded hardware.
+Useful for simple face detection, cat detection, etc. on crappy embedded hardware.
+You can get 15 fps+ on a Raspberry Pi.

 ## Try it